Veterans Benefits Lawyer in Ohio

 The Ohio veterans’ disability benefits attorneys of Heller, Maas, Moro & Magill, Co., LPA can help you understand all of the benefits you may qualify for and receive for your service and sacrifice.
 Once you are a client of ours, your veterans disability claim file may remain open with us to ensure you can continue to obtain benefits you or your family members qualify for.

-Unable to Work Due to a Service-Connected Disability?
+Unable to Work in Ohio Due to a Service-Connected Disability?

 In some cases, a veteran may receive VA benefits at the 100 percent disability rate without obtaining a 100 percent disability rating.
 The additional payment is typically granted when the disability has significantly interfered with the vet’s ability to work or has caused frequent hospitalization.